-In recent years, the Carmel Market (Shuk HaCarmel) became a popular tourist attraction.
-You can see, purchase and taste everything your heart desires.
-Let’s begin exploring!
+The Carmel Market (Shuk HaCarmel) has become a popular tourist attraction in the last decade.
+You can see, purchase and taste everything.

 Carmel Market is probably the most famous marketplace in Tel Aviv.
 Similar to other markets (like Mahane Yehuda Market in Jerusalem), it changed in recent years.
 Bars, restaurants, coffee shops, and chef-owned food stalls appeared.
 Travel firms started to offer Market tours.
 And today, it is a mix of the old market and a tourist destination.